 Want to sell your idea to a studio or exec?
-These four TIFF veterans have some tips for you.

 You have great ideas.
 You’re a stone’s throw away from your big break.
 Your script is written, your deck is complete.
 You’re ready to pitch.

 So how do you sell your idea to a production exec?
 How do you not screw it up?
 Four major industry executives sat down at TIFF ’19 to share their advice on “Maximizing Your Intellectual Property.”

 “The coolest shit happens at the margins.
 We want to explore cultural trends that are intersectional across race, class, geography.”

 Moderating the panel was Anne Carey of Archer Gray, the award-winning producer behind Diary of a Teenage Girl (2015), 20th Century Women (2016), and Can You Ever Forgive Me?
 (2018).
 Joining her onstage were three power players with a boatload of experience across multiple formats, plus a hunger for fresh new content.

 - Sanjay Sharma, Founder and CEO/Producer of Marginal Media (a subsidiary of Imagine Entertainment) and co-founder of Machinima before selling it to Warner Bros.
 Sharma’s Marginal just debuted their first feature at TIFF ’19, The Obituary of Tunde Johnson: a polished, crowd-pleasing Groundhog Day-Style account of police brutality, starring Steven Silver (13 Reasons Why).

 - Margaret Boykin, a producer at Ubisoft’s burgeoning film and TV department, where she adapts popular video games into TV and Film.
 Stay tuned for her TV adaptation of acclaimed video game “Child of Light.”